XiaofengdiZhu/GigavoltDoc/src/en/base/shift/truth_table.md

 ## Rules Examples

-The expression of rules are based on [NCalc2](https://github.com/sklose/NCalc2), and the syntax is similar to [Excel formulas](https://support.microsoft.com/en-us/office/overview-of-formulas-in-excel-ecfdc708-9162-49e8-b993-c311f47ca173).
+The expression of rules is based on [NCalc2](https://github.com/sklose/NCalc2), and the syntax is similar to [Excel formulas](https://support.microsoft.com/en-us/office/overview-of-formulas-in-excel-ecfdc708-9162-49e8-b993-c311f47ca173).
 Please read the following examples first:

 * `1;2;3;4:5`